en es

 Brand New (1-Trip/Factory)

-Brand new containers, also known and often referred to as “1-trip” containers, have only been used for a single trip from the factory to the buyer.
-These containers are essentially in perfect condition, having never been subject to the wear and tear of repeated shipping cycles.
-Brand-new containers are the best choice if you need quality containers for long-term use, and they are guaranteed to be structurally healthy and free from rust, dents, significant scratches, or other signs of damage.
+Brand new containers, often referred to as “1-Trip” units, have completed just a single journey from the factory to the buyer.
+As a result, they arrive in essentially perfect condition, untouched by the wear and tear of repeated international shipping cycles.
+If you take a moment to compare one-trip vs. used containers, you’ll see clearly why these are the superior choice for long-term use.
+They are guaranteed to be structurally sound and free from the rust, dents, and scratches found on older units.

 Excellent Condition (Multi-Trip/IICL).
 IICL Container Meaning